-3634.3 Worksheet K-3 - Compensation Analysis - Contracted Services/Purchased Services.-The hospice may contract with another entity for the provision of non-core hospice services.
+The hospice may contract with another entity to provide non-core hospice services.
 However, nursing care, medical social services and counseling are core hospice services and must routinely be provided directly by hospice employees.
 Supplemental services may be contracted in order to meet unusual staffing needs that cannot be anticipated and that occur so infrequently it would not be practical to hire additional staff to fill these needs.
 You may also contract to obtain physician specialty services.
-If contracting is used for any services, maintain professional, financial and administrative responsibility for the services and assure that all staff meet the regulatory qualification requirements.
+If contracting is used for any services, maintain professional, financial, and administrative responsibility for the services and assure that all staff meet the regulatory qualification requirements.
+Complete a separate worksheet K-3 for each HHA-based hospice.

 Enter on this worksheet all contracted and/or purchased services for the hospice.
 Enter the contracted/purchased cost on the appropriate cost center line within the column heading which best describes the type of services purchased.
-Costs associated with contracting for general inpatient or respite care would be recorded on this worksheet.
+Costs associated with contracting for general inpatient or respite care are recorded on this worksheet.
 For example, where physical therapy services are purchased, enter the contract cost of the therapist in column 6, line 11.
 If a contracted/purchased service covers more than one cost center, then the amount applicable to each cost center is included on each affected cost center line.
 Add the amounts of each cost center, columns 1 through 8, and enter the total in column 9.
 Transfer these totals to Worksheet K, column 4, corresponding lines.
 To facilitate transferring amounts from Worksheet K-3 to Worksheet K, the same cost centers with corresponding line numbers are listed on both worksheets.